-Pruning of rubber plant tree is not a big deal.
+Pruning of rubber plant trees is not a big deal.
 If you live in a space not supporting extensive plant growth, just prune the plant.

-As rubber plant is fast growing and can reach height of feet within years, you have to prune to restrict its growth.
+As the rubber plant is fast-growing and can reach a height of feet within years, you have to prune to restrict its growth.

 - Don’t cut the top of the plant until you have achieved desired height.

-- Once your plant got appropriate height, cut the branches to reshape it.
+- Once your plant got an appropriate height, cut the branches to reshape it.

-- Like other plants, best time to prune rubber plant tree is spring or summer.
+- Like other plants, the best time to prune rubber plant trees is spring or summer.

 - Don’t do this in winter.

 Hopefully, you are done with caring rubber plant tree and it’s growing well.